 Theories of procedures and methods of operations of public police with emphasis on discretionary powers available to the working police officer.
 Career opportunities and current trends in law enforcement presented.
 Prerequisites: None.

-Understanding and enjoyment of art through study of painting, sculpture, architecture design, photography, and decorative arts.
+Understanding and enjoyment of art and visual culture through study of two-dimensional and three-dimensional works of art, design elements, media and processes, and cultural contexts.
 Emphasis on contemporary topics and cultural diversity in the arts.
 Prerequisites: None.

 Intermediate theory and techniques of digital photography.
 Aesthetic awareness and personal expression from image capture through intermediate techniques in the digital darkroom.
 Introduction to high-resolution digital output.